LuisKaizen75/CleaningCourseProject/codebook.md

 * frequency bodybodygyromagnitude mean: no information for "bodybody" variables
 * frequency bodybodygyromagnitude std: no information for "bodybody" variables
 * frequency bodybodygyrojerkmagnitude mean: no information for "bodybody" variables
-* "frequency bodybodygyrojerkmagnitude std: no information for "bodybody" variables
+* frequency bodybodygyrojerkmagnitude std: no information for "bodybody" variables